-Other methods of brewing such as french press, Aeropress, Moka pot and more are relatively slow and take 4-5 minutes to brew a cup.
+Other methods of brewing such as french press, Aeropress, Moka pot, etc. are relatively slower and take 4-5 minutes to brew a cup.

-Coming back to cold-brewed coffee, it is the one that takes the most amount of time.
+Coming back to cold-brewed coffee, this brewing method takes the most amount of time - About 20 hrs give or take.
 But it is also one of the easiest methods of brewing coffee at home, very simple to do and requires no equipment.

 All one needs to do is steep coarsely ground coffee in water overnight.
 The best part about Cold Brew is that you can make it in batches and store it in the fridge for 15+ days for your daily coffee.